-New product research helps you refine product designs and plans before committing yourself to expensive product development costs.
-Continuing product testing and research can drive innovation, keeping you one step ahead of the competition.
+New product research helps you refine product design and features before committing yourself to expensive product development costs.
+Regular product testing and market research can drive innovation over time, keeping you one step ahead of the competition.

 Product research is a vital part of new product development.
 At every stage of the process, product research can help you identify key issues and avoid expensive mistakes.